 In fact, in my services and on this website, I've made it clear “who” I want as a client… and who I don't want.
 Positioning and niching down is not just about focusing on who you want but also who you want to avoid.

-Once you do that, you free yourself up for more productive, fun work.
-You also eliminate so much of the heartache that comes with being everything to everyone.
+Once you do that, you free yourself up for more productive work.
+More fun work, too.
+You also eliminate much of the heartache that comes with trying to be everything to everyone.

 Who do you not want as a client?
 Write it down.
 Make it clear.